-$\mathbf{r_3}$ .
-The distance from the candidate point $\mathbf{x_c}$ to another new point previously accepted is greater than the minimum admissible distance between points $\mathbf{r{min}}$ .
+\mathbf{r}3 .
+The distance from the candidate point \mathbf{x}c to another new point previously accepted is greater than the minimum admissible distance between points r{min} .

 If any of the edges/triangles of the local Delaunay grid of nearest neighbours lies on the boundaries, a new candidate boundary point is obtained as an average of the position of the points defining this edge/triangle.
-The candidate boundary point is accepted if the distance to the nearest point is greater than $r{min}$ .
+The candidate boundary point is accepted if the distance to the nearest point is greater than $r{\rm min}$.
 In our algorithm we perform the boundary refinement first and then we refine the discretization into the domain.
 Note that when the initial boundary discretization is very coarse, the straightforward procedure proposed for boundary refinement could deteriorate the boundaries, resulting in a lack of reliability of the computational model.
-In such cases, the position of new boundary points could be obtained using a higher-order interpolation of the underlying existing boundary points (cf. [29]).
-Figure 15 sketches the refinement procedure for a bi-dimensional cloud of points.
+In such cases, the position of new boundary points can be obtained using a higher-order interpolation of the underlying existing boundary points (cf. [33]).
+Figure 15 sketches the refinement procedure for a 2D cloud of points.

-7.2.2 Removal of existing points

-Point removal capabilities are indispensable for the treatment of non-stationary problems.
-In this work, the removal of points is restricted only to existing points that have been inserted in prior refinement levels.
-In other words, the initial set of points (original coarse discretization) is conserved through the calculation, although the spatial position of these points could change due to smoothing.
-This criterion avoids several time-consuming verifications and guarantees a minimum appropriate geometrical support for the calculation.
+- 7.2.2.
+Removal of existing points.
+Point removal capabilities are indispensable for treating non-stationary problems.
+In this work, the removal of points is restricted only to the existing points that have been inserted in prior refinement levels.
+In other words, the initial set of points (original coarse discretization) is conserved through the calculation, though the spatial position of these points could change due to smoothing.
+This criterion avoids several time-consuming verifications and guarantees a minimum appropriate geometrical support for the calculation. - 7.2.3.
+Update.
+Once the insertion and removal of points are finished, a few steps of a Laplacian smoothing are carried out on the affected area.

-7.2.3 Update

-Once the insertion and removal of points is finished, a few steps of a Laplacian smoothing are carried out on the affected area.
 This is particularly helpful when points have been removed in large quantities.
 After that, the clouds of points and shape functions concerning the new points are constructed.
-In addition, the data concerning existing clouds of points affected by the insertion of new points or smoothing is re-constructed.
+In addition, the data concerning existing clouds of points affected by the insertion of new points or smoothing are re-constructed.
 Finally, the flow variables at new points are calculated as an average of the variables at their previously existing nearest neighbours.

-8. SOME EXAMPLES OF ADAPTIVE FINITE POINT CALCULATIONS
+8. SOME EXAMPLES OF ADAPTIVE FP CALCULATIONS

-In this Section several numerical examples are presented in order to illustrate the performance of the proposed adaptive procedure.
+In this section several numerical examples are presented in order to illustrate the performance of the proposed FP adaptive procedure.
 We begin with two computation cases intended to verify the adaptive numerical solution.
-The first example concerns a bi-dimensional adaptive calculation of a supersonic flow around a double-wedge airfoil and the second one deals with the solution of a shock-tube problem in a bi-dimensional domain.
-A third example is related to the solution of a transonic flow over a NACA 0012 airfoil and the fourth and last example involves a three-dimensional flow calculation over the ONERA M6 wing.
-The two final calculation cases give an idea about the possibilities of application of the present adaptive meshless technique to practical engineering problems.
+The first example concerns a 2D adaptive calculation of a supersonic flow around a double-wedge airfoil and the second one deals with the solution of a shock-tube problem in a 2D domain.
+A third example is related to the solution of a transonic flow over an NACA 0012 airfoil and the fourth and last example involves a 3D flow calculation over the ONERA M6 wing.
+The two final calculation cases give an idea about the possibilities of application of the present adaptive FP meshless technique to practical engineering problems.

-8.1 Supersonic flow past a double wedge airfoil
+8.1.
+Supersonic flow past a double-wedge airfoil

-This example resolves the flow around a double wedge airfoil immersed in a supersonic flow.
-The airfoil has a unitary chord c=1 and the wedge angle is $\beta=20^\circ$ ; the upstream Mach number is $M\infty=2$ and the airfoil is set at an incidence angle $\alpha=0^\circ$ .
-The initial coarse discretization is composed by an unstructured distribution of 1,279 points and second-order spatial approximations are built in clouds where $15 \le np \le 20$ .
-The final adapted discretization, achieved after 70 refinement levels, consists of 51,907 points.
-Next, the initial and the final adapted discretization are shown.
+This example resolves the flow around a double-wedge airfoil immersed in a supersonic flow.
+The airfoil has a unitary chord c=1 and the wedge angle is $\beta=20^\circ$; the upstream Mach number is $M{\infty}=2$ and the airfoil is set at an incidence angle $\alpha=0^\circ$.
+The initial coarse discretization is composed by an unstructured distribution of 1279 points and second-order spatial approximations are built in clouds where $15 \leqslant np \leqslant 20$.
+The final adapted discretization, achieved after 70 refinement levels, consists of 51 907 points.
+Next, the initial and the final adapted discretizations are shown in Figure 16.